morteza/CogText/docs/colloquium2021/slides.md

 ## future works
 questionnaires
+- a website
+- manually annotate part of the corpus
-ecologically valid tasks (models that do not involve standard lab-tasks)
+- ecologically valid tasks (models that do not involve standard lab-tasks)

 ---
 # Reproducibility and Open Science

-ontology
+- EF ontology,
-collected PubMed dataset
+- collected PubMed corpus,
-notebooks and codes
+- notebooks, and codes

-Are all on Uni.lu GitLab.
+are all available on a private Uni.lu GitLab.
 Contact pedro@xcit.org for access.